manuelmusngi/volatility-modeling-commodities/README.md

 #### Volatility Modeling for Commodities and Equity Indices
-This project implements and extends the volatility modeling framework presented in “Volatility Modelling in Crude Oil and Natural Gas Prices” by Saltık et al. (2016).
-It translates the paper’s empirical methodology into a modular, reproducible computational application designed to model and forecast volatility in key energy commodities and equity index markets using advanced GARCH-family models.
+This project is a production‑grade implementation of advanced volatility models inspired by Saltık, Değirmen, and Ural (2016).
+It operationalizes the paper’s empirical framework into a modular Python application for forecasting, evaluating, and comparing conditional volatility across energy commodities and equity indices.

-The application focuses on capturing the nonlinear dynamics, volatility clustering, asymmetry, and long-memory behavior commonly observed in financial return series.
-It applies these models to markets such as WTI crude oil, Henry Hub natural gas, and the S&P 500 Index, enabling both cross-asset comparison and practical risk analysis.
+The system focuses on nonlinear dynamics, volatility clustering, asymmetry, and long‑memory effects—features that dominate real‑world financial return series but are often underrepresented in baseline models.
+Applications include risk forecasting, hedge ratio construction, and cross‑asset volatility analysis for markets such as WTI crude oil, Henry Hub natural gas, and the S&P 500 Index.

-#### Core Functionality
-📈 Conditional Volatility Forecasting
-The system generates rolling, out-of-sample volatility forecasts using GARCH-family models such as EGARCH and FIGARCH.
-These models are specifically chosen for their ability to capture asymmetric responses to shocks and persistent volatility dynamics that standard GARCH models may fail to represent.

-📊 Model Performance Evaluation
-Forecast accuracy is evaluated using Mean Squared Error (MSE) and Mean Absolute Error (MAE), consistent with the loss-function-based assessment framework employed in the original research.
-This allows objective comparison of model performance across different assets and time periods.

-🔍 Cross-Asset Volatility Comparison
-By applying identical model specifications to both energy commodities and an equity index, the project facilitates comparative analysis of volatility structures, persistence, and sensitivity to market shocks—mirroring the multi-market perspective of the source paper.

-🛡️ Risk Management and Hedging Applications
-Forecasted conditional volatilities can be used to derive optimal hedge ratios, supporting informed decision-making for traders, portfolio managers, policymakers, and risk analysts.
-This reflects the paper’s emphasis on minimizing loss and managing risk in volatile energy markets.

-#### Models Implemented
-The following models are included based on their empirical relevance and practical applicability in volatility forecasting and hedging:

-GARCH — Baseline symmetric volatility model

-EGARCH — Exponential GARCH capturing asymmetric and leverage effects

-FIGARCH — Fractionally integrated GARCH modeling long-memory volatility

-These models are particularly useful for developing risk-minimizing hedge strategies in both commodity and equity markets.

 #### Project architecture